 If you still use the old WordPress classic editor for your website, you can also embed tweets to your blog or post and it is just as easy and simple.
 WordPress classic editor fully supports embedding tweets.

 Since the classic editor is a single text box, you need to copy-paste the URL of the tweet to the new line.
 After that, you can automatically see the tweet in your post-editor.
 Don’t forget to save or update the post.

 3. Alternative Twitter Embed Link for WordPress

-If you don’t want your users to see the conversation of the tweet, use this method to embed tweets to your post.
-First, go on the Twitter page and click on the three dots of the tweet you want to embed.
-After that, click on “Embed Tweet” and you will be directed to the new page.
+If you don’t want your users to see the conversation of the tweet, use this method to embed tweets in your post.
+First, go to the Twitter page and click on the three dots of the tweet you want to embed.
+After that, click “Embed Tweet” and you will be directed to the new page.

 Here also, by default, you can see that conversation.
 But don’t worry we will do some customization to hide the conversation.
 Click on “Set customization options” and there you will have various options to customize the tweet.

 You can select the theme and language of the tweet from here.
 Now to hide the conversation, check on “Hide conversation” and don’t forget to update it by clicking on the “Update” button.
 So now you will only have the tweet with the customization you did.
 Copy the code by clicking on “Copy Code”.

 Now, go back to the WordPress editor and add a new block.
 Search “Custom HTML” and insert it into the post.
 Simply paste the code and then preview it by the preview option provided on the top-right side of the interface.
 If satisfied with the preview, publish it and if not, you can go back and make the changes.

 The reason you should Elementor to embed tweets is that it is highly advanced and simple to use the WordPress plugin.
 It is a drag-and-drop editor and has a huge template library that has various templates for you to use.